email@example.com Cape Town, South Africa

 ALWAYS READ IN CONCERT WITH avoiding-the-semmelweis-reflex-vitamins-c-d3-avoiding-vitamin-denialism

-19 Oct 2014: HEALTH ADVISORY FOR VISITORS TO OR FROM MIDDLE & FAR EAST, EUROPE, AFRICA, the AMERICAS: The MERS infection – > a case a day past week; 15 cases (one of whom returned home to Qatar) – and deathrate (8 deaths) this month in KSA has doubled past month, awesome for such a rich and sophisticated country,\
+19 Nov 2014: HEALTH ADVISORY FOR VISITORS TO OR FROM MIDDLE & FAR EAST, EUROPE, AFRICA, the AMERICAS: The MERS infection outbreak slacks off: – down from the recent 2 cases a day to 1/d this month .
+No more exports reported from KSA since one returned home to Qatar last month. the quadrupled case rate since October has fallen back from 39 cases & 15 deaths a month ; – and deathrate (9 deaths) in October in KSA that doubled to 0.6/day is back to 0.33/day, still awesome for such a rich and sophisticated country,

 SO OPTIMIZE YOUR DIET, VITAMINS D3 & C DOSES, SUNSHINE, AND AVOID SELFSABOTAGE- SMOKING, SUGARS, ALCOHOLISM, AND RASH HYGIENE.